 How could that be possible?
 If science shows us that dairy doesn't do a body good, why are we encouraged to drink it?
 I looked into that very concept to try to find the answer in my ebook called Cut the Cheese, which addresses vegan calcium in depth.

 One of the worst components of dairy products is probably the animal protein in it, casein.
 Casein has actually been shown to leech the calcium out of our bones, making it harder for us to assimilate and use those high levels of calcium that are present in dairy products.
 Even though cow's milk has a good amount of calcium in it, your body is actually absorbing less of it than it does with vegan calcium sources.

 The lesson is... don't be fooled by advertisements for the big dairy corporation.
-Even the USDA food pyramid can be tricky, as the committee that designed the pyramid was originally headedby people who had political interests in the dairy industry's success.
+Even the USDA food pyramid can be tricky, as the committee that designed the pyramid was originally headed by people who had political interests in the dairy industry's success.

-At the end of the day, calcium is still an important mineral, and we can easily get plenty of calcium through plant sources.
-Good sources of calcium are necessary for humans because it helps keep the firmness in our bones, helps our blood clot, and energizes our muscle function.
+Though we don't need to obsess about it, calcium is still an important mineral, and we can easily get plenty of calcium through plant sources.
+Good sources of vegan calcium are necessary for humans because it helps keep the firmness in our bones, helps our blood clot, and energizes our muscle function.

 Dark leafy green vegetables like kale, mustard and collard greens, broccoli, bok choy and chinese cabbage, and okra contain tons of vegan calcium.

 Even grains, fruits, beans, blackstrap molasses, and other fruits and vegetables supply vegan calcium to our bodies.
 In less than a cup of collard greens, there is as much calcium as in a cup of cow's milk.
 And, of course, the calcium in collard greens is easy for our bodies to assimilate into useful calcium, and it won't steal the strength from your bones.